garylirocks/quickrefs/azure-logic-apps.markdown

    - Stateful workflows use this storageaccount:
      - using queues for scheduling
      - storing workflow states in tables and blobs
+     - file shares for workflow artifacts
+   - If you want to create a standard logic app using a private-endpoint only storage account, you need to
+     - create a file share in the storage account
+     - set `WEBSITE_CONTENTOVERVNET = 1` and `WEBSITE_CONTENTSHARE = <file-share-name>` in the app settings
 - Support local development, execution, debugging
 - Improved support for source control and automated deployment
 - Fully separates infrastructure from code logic